 - Prioritisation will be decided based on the information received and parents will be informed if the application meets this criterion before the end of December.
 See note 2 for how to apply. - c) Eighteen places will be awarded to children who show a particular aptitude for Performing Arts.
 Further details can be found in the section below called 'Performing Arts places'. - Where possible, parents will be informed if their child's application is being prioritised under this criterion before the local authorities CAF / CPF deadline. - d) Up to 3 children of staff, who have been in post for at least two years, or to staff recently appointed to a post for which there is a demonstrable skill shortage.
+A skill shortage for teachers is a subject / area with a recognised national shortage, and for associate staff a post which has been unstaffed over a prolonged period resulting in multiple advertisements.
 See note 3 for further details and how to apply. - e) Children whose siblings live at the same address, who currently attend the Academy, and who will still be attending the Academy on the date of admission (see note 4 for a definition of sibling). - f) Children who are currently on roll at Dixons Music Primary in Year 6 (see note 5). - g) Up to 24 children who are currently on roll at Dixons Manningham or Dixons Marchbank academies in Year 6 (see note 5). - h) All other children who sat the assessment. - i) Children whose parents did not return / complete a supplementary form by the advertised deadline or who did not attend the assessment but named the Academy on the CAF / CPF, in the order set out above (see note 6).